strawbunnyexe/strawbunnyexe.github.io/src/posts/react-magic.md

 Learning `useEffect` was a turning point.
 Suddenly, I could control side effects and make my components more dynamic.
 But oh, the bugs I wrestled with!
 Infinite loops, missing dependencies, and that dreaded "memory leak" warning...

 I learned to slow down, read the docs, and trust the process.
-Every bug became a teacher.
+Every bug was frustrating but one step closer to understanding.
 Every breakthrough, a little celebration.

 ---